facebook/docusaurus/website/blog/2018-04-30-How-I-Converted-Profilo-To-Docusaurus.md

 tags: [profilo, adoption]
 ---

 > _“Joel and I were discussing having a website and how it would have been great to launch with it.
 So I challenged myself to add Docusaurus support.
 It took just over an hour and a half.
 I'm going to send you a PR with the addition so you can take a look and see if you like it.
-Your workflow for adding docs wouldn't be much different from editing those markdown files.”_
+Your workflow for adding docs wouldn't be much different from editing those Markdown files.”_
 >
 > _— Note sent to the Profilo team_